Terms such as audiophile, videophile, or custom AV pro do not adequately characterize the skill of my late friend Steve.

 Steve meticulously hunted down compromising difference points.
-He listened, viewed, and evaluated each difference-point, including the electrical outlets, all interconnecting cables, attached components, as well as the acoustics and lighting environment.
+He listened, viewed, and evaluated each difference point, including the electrical outlets, all interconnecting cables, and attached components, as well as the acoustics and lighting environment.

 Frisson (pronounced ‘free-sawn’) is a sub-category of the goosebump.
 It is a goosebump chill or thrill triggered by music, film, or art.